Colombian senator and presidential hopeful shot in assassination attempt

 "Violence can never be the way...
 I sincerely hope that (Uribe) is well and out of danger," Foreign Minister Laura Sarabia wrote on social media.

-In a statement, his party, the Centro Democratico conservative party, said Uribe was attending a campaign event when, at around 5 p.m. local time, he was shot in the head.
+In a statement, his party, the Centro Democratico conservative party, said Uribe was attending a campaign event when, at around 5 p.m. local time, he was shot.

+An assassination attempt on a high profile political figure has not been seen in Columbia since the era of drug lord Pablo Escobar in the early 1990s.

+Attorney General Luz Adriana Camargo told Caracol Radio that Uribe was in "intensive care."